Is Rehab Needed? Understanding the Extent and Severity of Addiction

-People who’ve decided to get help are worried about the cost of rehab or spending time away from family and friends, or even the stigma surrounding rehab, which is in part perpetuated by popular culture (Who could forget “Rehab” RIP Amy Winehouse.
-There was someone who could have used rehab).
+People who’ve decided to get help are worried about the cost of rehab or spending time away from family and friends, or even the stigma surrounding rehab, which is in part perpetuated by popular culture.
 As a medical disorder, addiction requires professional treatment at a rehab facility.
 The decision to go to rehab is a very good one because rehabs help people in many ways, increasing their odds of a successful long-term recovery dramatically.

 Rehab facilities are designed to create welcoming, comfortable environments and provide the following services, among others:

 - Proven therapy modalities and effective support group meetings